 Finger foods |

 After introducing iron rich foods, introduce all other foods, except for honey and milk.
 Start your baby with a variety of textures, such as pureed, mashed, finely chopped and lumpy foods.
-You can also give your baby soft finger foods starting at six months to help her learn how to feed herself.
+You can also give your baby soft finger foods starting at six months to help them learn how to feed themselves.
 Some finger foods you can feed your baby include:

 |